 Funds allocated for the GAP Analysis should be moved to be able to purchase Instructure materials (formative assessments) or other programs that provide formative assessment tools and resources.

 SDPC plans to implement common formative assessments to gauge student learning and progress in 23-24, to implement strong formative assessments, SDPC would like to purchase the KDS Item Bank within the Instructure platform.
 The KDS Item Bank provides rigorous questions in each of the core areas that can be tracked throughout the year.

 Any funds not used in purchases or training will be utilized to support the MTSS initiative in SDPC.

 These funds will be budgeted for and spent by September 30th, 2024.

 Please provide us your feedback through the following survey:

-Survey - ESSER III Funding - Public Input - Summer 2022 (Click to start the survey)
+Survey - ESSER III Funding - Public Input - Summer 2023 (click to provide input on survey)